 ATMs are a wonderful convenience, but they can be expensive if you're not careful.
-It’s frustrating to pay ATM fees when all you want to do is get your own money.
+It’s frustrating to pay ATM fees to get your own money.
 Not only do you pay fees to the ATM operator, but your bank may add charges as well.
-Those costs add up throughout the year, and that means you have less to spend on things that matter.
+Those costs add up throughout the year, and that means you have less to spend on the things that matter.
 So, how do you find free ATMs that help you keep more in your bank account?

 Start With Your Bank

-The simplest (but sometimes least convenient) solution is to visit your bank when you need to withdraw cash, although that’s not always the most convenient option.
+The simplest solution is to visit your bank or credit union when you need to withdraw cash, although that’s not always the most convenient option.

-Your bank’s ATM should be free for you to use, although customers from other banks will most likely have to pay fees.
+Your bank’s ATM should be free for you to use, but customers from other banks most likely have to pay fees at the same machines.
 Whenever possible, plan ahead and withdraw cash that you’ll need for upcoming events while you’re at your bank.
-You’ll save money, and you’ll save a trip: There’s no need to get cash elsewhere in a few days and pay foreign ATM fees.
+You’ll save money, and you’ll save a trip: There’s no need to get cash every few days and pay foreign ATM fees.

-Unfortunately, your bank might not have ATMs located where you need them, but there are other ways to pull money out of ATMs for free.
+Your bank might not have ATMs located where you need them, but there are several other ways to pull money out of ATMs for free.

-Fee rebates: If you can’t use your bank’s ATM, find out if your bank offers ATM fee rebates.
+If you can’t use your bank’s ATM, find out whether your bank offers ATM fee rebates.
 Some banks refund any charges that ATM owners add to your withdrawal.
 Fee reimbursements are a standard feature on popular cash management accounts, and some local banks and credit unions also offer rebates.

 CO-OP Network for Credit Union Members

-To learn more, visit co-opcreditunions.org.
-There, you can search for ATMs nearby, as well as get free ATM locator apps.
+To learn more, visit the CO-OP website.
+There, you can search for ATMs nearby and get free ATM locator apps.

 Your Card’s Network

 Most debit cards are part of an ATM network that allows you to make free withdrawals.
-Whether you bank with a megabank or a small credit union, institutions typically team up with card networks, so using an ATM for free is just a matter of finding ATMs in the right network.
+Whether you bank with a megabank or a local institution, banks and credit unions often team up with card networks.
+Using an ATM for free is often just a matter of finding ATMs in the right network.

 To find out which network your bank uses, just ask.
-Your bank’s app or website should also point you in the right direction if you use an “ATM Locator” or similar tool.
-If your bank is no help, take a look at your debit or ATM card: On the back of the card, you should see logos for various card networks (or you might not, depending on your card).
-Those logos tell you how to search for free ATMs in your area.
+Your bank’s app or website should also point you in the right direction with an “ATM Locator” or similar tool.
+If your bank is no help, check your debit or ATM card: On the back of the card, you will often find logos for various card networks.
+Those logos indicate which networks to search for in your area.

 Several networks are listed below.
-If one of the names matches the logo on your card, head to their website for more details and to use their ATM search tool.
-Many of these sites also offer apps that can direct you to the nearest free ATM using GPS.
-Note that some networks also list stores that allow you to get cash back on purchases (you can always make a small purchase if there’s something you need or if it’ll cost less than a nearby ATM).
+If one of the names matches the logo on your card, head to its website for more details and to use its ATM search tool.
+Many of these sites also offer apps that can direct you to the nearest free ATM with GPS-enabled devices that track your location.

-Not free?
-As you use ATM locators, keep in mind that some of them may show ATMs will cost you money.
-In some cases, the ATM is free (it won’t charge a surcharge), but your bank will charge you for using that “foreign” ATM.
-To avoid foreign ATM charges, look for banks that allow you to withdraw anywhere, fee-free (some online bank accounts, including Capital One 360, don’t charge foreign ATM fees).
+As you use ATM locators, keep in mind that some of them may show that ATMs will cost money to use.
+In some cases, the ATM is free (it won’t add a surcharge), but your bank will charge you for using a “foreign” ATM.
+To avoid foreign ATM charges, look for banks that allow you to withdraw anywhere, fee-free.
+Some online bank accounts, including Capital One 360, don’t charge foreign ATM fees.

 Alternatives to the ATM